Updated: May 2021, August 2021, March 2022

 ISO 55001 is an international suite of standards for asset management.
 The purpose of ISO 55001 is to help asset managers optimise their assets to reduce the overall cost of ownership while meeting performance and safety requirements.

 ISO 55001 allows construction companies to realise the value of their assets and balance out asset risk, cost and performance.
-It brings together inter-related elements like asset management policy, strategy, objective, plans and implementation.
+It brings together inter-related elements like asset management policy, strategy, objective, plans, and implementation.

 To become ISO 55001 certified, you must be able to demonstrate that asset management is being carried out to the required standard.
 The right software can help you to do this by giving you a structured, best-practice approach to asset management.

-There are several types of software that can be implemented to help with managing construction equipment.
+There are several types of software that can be implemented to help with managing your construction equipment.
 So, it’s vital to analyse your business requirements in full before deciding which system to use.

-Part of this process means getting buy-in from senior management, key stakeholders and employees.
+Part of this process means getting buy-in from senior management, key stakeholders, and employees.
 All necessary staff should understand their role and responsibilities concerning asset management for the process to work effectively.

-Once you’ve got approval across the organisation, the next stage is to make sure your preferred construction asset management software meets your business needs.
+Once you’ve got approval across the organisation, the next stage is to make sure your preferred construction Asset Management Software meets your business needs.
 Not just now, but in the future, as you scale your business for growth.
 If you need help in comparing different solutions, Comparesoft can help.